~12 min read

 $4,972,000

-This is the magic of DAX.
-The measure Total Sales = SUM('Sales'[Amount]) never changes.
-The formula stays the same -- the result changes because the filter context changes.
-This is exactly what we'll explore in depth in Part 2: How DAX Thinks: Context is Everything.
+This is honestly the thing that makes DAX click for most people.
+The measure Total Revenue = SUM('Trades'[Credits]) never changes.
+The formula is identical every time.
+But the result changes because the filter context changed.
+Once you internalize this, everything else in DAX starts to make sense.
+That's exactly what Part 2 is about: How DAX Thinks: Context is Everything.

 Key Takeaways